 The battery level indicator is displayed at the top of DJI GO (see the screenshot below).
 It shows the current battery charge level and when it’s expected to reach the low battery and critically low battery levels.

 It’s important to understand when the battery is going to reach these levels since the drone is programmed to return to the home point or auto land at those points.

-for an explanation of how to use the battery level indicator in DJI GO.
+Watch this video for an explanation of how to use the battery level indicator in DJI GO.

 DJI GO contains Low Battery Warning and Critically Low Battery Warning settings (see the screenshot below) that allow an alert to be displayed in DJI GO when the current battery charge level reaches those percentage levels.